-have lunch wake up get up have dinner have breakfast go to bed have a shower do homework go to school a wake up
+have lunch wake up get up have dinner have breakfast go to bed have a shower do homework go to school a wake up l wake up at 7.30 am and l get up quickly.
+Then l have a shower and have breakfast at 8 am.

-Work with a partner.
+3 Work with a partner.
 Use the activities in Exercise 2 to describe a typical day in your life.